 Q. Does it matter where I go to school to get my license?

-A. Yes.
-Each school is a little different.
-While they all must meet state minimums some barely cover these and others teach a lot more.
+A. While all cosmetology schools must meet state minimums some barely cover these and others teach a lot more.
 Here is something most school candidates don’t find out until they are finished with their schooling.
 In the beauty industry career schools were set up with the concept that the student would receive minimal training to so they could work safely on the public and then get an entry level position with a business who would then teach them what they needed to know.
 This has worked well for hairstyling and even for nails.
 There are a lot of salons and chains out there that love to mentor new stylists.
 But this is not the case for estheticians.
 Many times there is only one esthetician at the facility.
 The owner needs them to be trained well enough that they can operate on their own and already know the services that their clients are asking for.
 If you check the job openings you will see that most want the esthetician to have 1-2 years experience or advanced training.
 They want them ready to offer microdermabrasion, chemical exfoliation, full body waxing and a diversity of facial treatments.
 You need to carefully examine the school curriculum to see what is included.
 Look for instructors who are experienced and have worked as estheticians.
 In the State of Oregon if you are a fully licensed cosmetologist (hair, nails, esthetics) you can teach any of those three fields, even if you have not worked in that area or taken advanced training in it.
 You need to know who will be teaching you and if they have the expertise to help you get your career off and running.

 Q. Why are some schools so much more expensive?